Constantin S. Nicolăescu-Plopșor: Late contributions

 By the early 1960s, the new discoveries of Paleolithic remains prompted Nicolăescu-Plopșor to review his general conclusions.
 At the time, he came to argue that the Romanian Paleolithic began with a "pebble culture" (cultura de prund), or Eopaleolithic, which preceded Archeopaleolithic (between Chellean and Clactonian), Mesopaleolithic (Levalloisian and Upper Mousterian), Acropaleolithic (Aurignacian and Kostenkian), Epipaleolithic (Azilian and Swiderian), and Preneolithic.
 In 1965 he had modified the scale to include the discoveries at Tetoiu (Bugiulești, Valea lui Grăunceanu), which he attributed to an initial, Prepaleolithic, age.
 In tandem, Nicolăescu-Plopșor took personal part in reassessing the Pleistocene and Neanderthal presence in Romania.
 His Bordul Mare expedition uncovered fossilized Neanderthal and game remains, as well as a characteristic hearth.

 With his reassessment of earlier theories came the assessment that the supposed australopithecine in the Tetoiu area used stones collected from great distances in carving out the carcasses of large animals—leading Nicolăescu-Plopșor to postulate that Tetoiu was a link between the australopithecine sites on three continents, evidencing "the oldest stages in the process of conscious work."
 A collateral implication of Nicolăescu-Plopșor's discovery, based on stratigraphy, was the claim that Oltenia had a contribution to anthropogenesis alongside the Oldowan complex uncovered in Tanzania by Louis Leakey.
 Such theories were viewed with reserve by his contemporaries, and accepted only as a hypothesis by the archaeological mainstream of the 1970s.
 Archaeologist Paul I. Dicu described the "Prepaleolithic" as an "ambiguous term", and as "nonsense" when applied to the "pebble culture".
-Among Nicolăescu-Plopșor's critics in this respect is another arcaheologist, Adrian Doboș, who creates an analogy with flawed deductions made about an archaeological industry existing at Makapansgat (conclusions which Nicolăescu-Plopșor himself cited as a precedent).
+Among Nicolăescu-Plopșor's critics in this respect is another archaeologist, Adrian Doboș, who creates an analogy with flawed deductions made about an archaeological industry existing at Makapansgat (conclusions which Nicolăescu-Plopșor himself cited as a precedent).
+Plopșor was also criticized as a "dilettante" by another researcher, Ion Nestor—though Petre Pandrea contents that Nestor was motivated by jealousy.